durgeshsahu16/SuperMarket-Sales-Prediction/README.md

 - Scikit-learn

 ## Conclusion
-This project successfully achieved a remarkable accuracy of approximately 100% using the Random Forest Classifier and Extra Trees Classifier, demonstrating the potential of these models for the given supermarket sales dataset.
+This project successfully achieved a remarkable accuracy of approximately 53% using the Random Forest Classifier and Random Forest Classifier, demonstrating the potential of these models for the given supermarket sales dataset.
 For other models, further accuracy improvements can be explored through hyperparameter tuning.

 **- Durgesh Kumar Sahu**